-David Gower led England during the 1985 Ashes, and his team was victorious, however two 5-0 whitewashes against the West Indies (in 1984 and 1985-86) reflected poorly on his captaincy, and Gower was replaced in 1986.
+David Gower led England during the 1985 Ashes, and his team was victorious.
+However two 5-0 white washes against the West Indies (in 1984 and 1985-86) reflected poorly on his captaincy, and Gower was replaced in 1986.
 He was briefly reinstated for the 1989 Ashes series, before being replaced as captain by Graham Gooch.
-The strained relationship between the pair contributed to Gower retiring from international cricket in 1993.
-Nevertheless, he ended with an impressive record in First-class cricket, accumulating 26,339 runs at an average of 40.08, and 53 centuries.
+The strained relationship between the pair contributed to Gower retiring from pro cricket in 1993.
+Nevertheless, he ended with an impressive record in First class cricket; with some 26,339 runs at an average of 40.08, and 53 centuries.

 - Cricket Writers’ Young Cricketer of the Year (1978)

 So Book David Gower today!

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.